xuankimtran/docs-1/pages/katalon-studio/docs/console-mode-execution.md

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/console-mode-execution/command-builder-77.png" alt="Generate Command for Console Mode" width=70%>

-  * **Test Suite**: The saved location of the Test Suite or Test Suite Collection to be executed.
+  * **Test Suite**: The Test Suite or Test Suite Collection to be executed.
   * **Executive Platform**:

       * **Run with** and **Profile**: Testing environment and execution profile of the execution.

          <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/console-mode-execution/environment.png" alt="select environment" width=70%>

-      * **Override the execution profile and environment of all test suites**: Check if you want the specified `-BrowserType` and `-ExecutionProfile` in the command to override the browser type and execution profile of all test suites in the collection (available from version **7.6 onwards**)
+      * **Override the execution profile and environment of all test suites**: Check if you want the specified `-BrowserType` and `-ExecutionProfile` in the command to override the browser type and execution profile of all test suites in the collection (available from version 7.6 onwards)

    * **Authentication**:

      * **API Keys**: API Keys are used for representing a user's credentials.
 The command-line options of API Key, including -apiKey=<Your_API_Key> and -apikey=<Your_API_Key> are both accepted.[Learn more](https://docs.katalon.com/katalon-studio/docs/katalon-apikey-70.html).
-     * From **version 7.7 onwards**, if you belong to more than one Organization subscribing to RE licenses, you can choose which one to validate your license usage.
+     * From version 7.7 onwards, if you belong to more than one Organization subscribing to RE licenses, you can choose which one to validate your license usage.
 Katalon retrieves and displays the organizations binding to your Katalon account and having RE licenses.
 Once selected, the Organization ID is passed to the generated command (`-orgID=<Katalon_OrgID>`).

    * **Execution Configurations** (Or **Other Options** in versions before 7.7).

       <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/console-mode-execution/condition%20to%20stop%20-%202.png" alt="execution configurations" width=70%>

-      From **version 8.1.0 onwards**, you can terminate execution after T test failures (T is the failure threshold value) with the option: **Terminate the execution once the total number of test failures reaches the input threshold**.
+      From version 8.1.0 onwards, you can terminate execution after T test failures (T is the failure threshold value) with the option: **Terminate the execution once the total number of test failures reaches the input threshold**.
 See also: [Terminate Execution Conditionally](https://docs.katalon.com/katalon-studio/docs/terminate-execution-conditionally.html).
-   * **Katalon TestOps**: Override the Project ID in Katalon TestOps (available from **version 7.8** onwards).
+   * **Katalon TestOps**: Override the Project ID in Katalon TestOps (available from version 7.8 onwards).

        <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/console-mode-execution/override-prj-id.png" alt="Katalon TestOps" width=70%>